-I've never really played an organized sport.
-I dabbled some in gymnastics as a child which turned into cheerleading when I was in high school.
-That was pretty much the extent of my "athletics".
-I actually remember being very worried about passing the 1 mile run test in high school.
+Growing up, I dabbled some in gymnastics which turned into cheerleading when I was in high school.
+I did not play any other organized team sport and even recall being worried about passing the 1 mile run test in high school.
 Starting in college, I jogged a bit here and there and always maintained a decent level of fitness.

 Years later in 2009 and 8 days after having my second child, my husband signed me up for a triathlon.
-I didn't own a bike and didn't know how to swim.
-Preparing for the triathlon helped me get in shape after the baby and made me realize what a gift it was that I was able to do these things with my body.
-Triathlon helps me feel strong and healthy and most importantly gives me energy to stay home with my two young boys.
+I did not own a bike or know how to swim.
+Preparing for the triathlon helped me get in shape after having my children and made me realize what a gift it was that I was able to push my body to those limits.
+Triathlon and endurance racing helps me to feel strong and healthy and gives me energy to spend time with my active family.

-I feel so thankful to train and race and inspired by the talented athletes on our team.
+I feel so thankful and inspired to train and race with talented athletes on our team.
 With my background as a CPA and in corporate accounting, I am happy to give back to Team FeXY as the Treasurer.

 |Secretary: Laura Cortina|

 I've been a part of team sports as long as I can remember - I joined the summer swim team when I was 5, as well as a softball team, and stuck with both of those all the way through high school.
 I was a gym rat in college, but didn't participate in any organized sports.
 Somewhere during my runs just to stay in shape in beautiful Charlottesville, I actually started to enjoy myself.